-In this section, we show the efficiency of FoldingNet in representation learning and feature extraction from 3D point clouds.
-In particular, we follow the routine from [1, 53] to train a linear SVM classifier on the ModelNet dataset [54] using the codewords (latent representations) obtained from the auto-encoder, while training the autoencoder from the ShapeNet dataset [7].
-The train/test splits of the ModelNet dataset in our experiment is the same as in [39,53].
+Net dataset in our experiment is the same as in [41, 56].
 The point-cloud-format of the ShapeNet dataset is obtained by sampling random points on the triangles from the mesh models in the dataset.
 It contains 57447 models from 55 categories of man-made objects.
-The ModelNet datasets are the same one used in [39], and the MN40/MN10 datasets respectively contain 9843/3991 models for training and 2468/909 models for testing.
-Each point cloud in the selected datasets contains 2048 points with (x,y,z) positions that are normalized into the 2-dimensional unit sphere as in [39].
+The ModelNet datasets are the same one used in [41], and the MN40/MN10 datasets respectively contain 9843/3991 models for training and 2468/909 models for testing.
+Each point cloud in the selected datasets contains 2048 points with (x,y,z) positions normalized into a unit sphere as in [41].

-The codewords obtained from the FoldingNet autoencoder is of length 512, which is the same as in [1] and smaller than 7168 in [54].
-When training the autoencoder, we used ADAM with an initial learning rate of 0.0001 and batch size of 1.
-We train the autoencoder for $1.6 \times 10^7$ iterations, which is approximately 278 epochs on the ShapeNet dataset.
-Similar to [1,39], when training the AE, we apply random rotations to each point cloud.
-Unlike the random rotations in [1,39], we apply the rotation that is one of the 24 axis-aligned rotations in the right-handed system.
-When training the linear SVM from the codewords obtained by the AE, we do not apply random rotations.
-We report our results in Table 3.
-The results of [8,17,25,43] are according to the report in [1,53].
+The codewords obtained from the FoldingNet autoencoder is of length 512, which is the same as in [1] and smaller than 7168 in [57].
+When training the auto-encoder, we used ADAM with an initial learning rate of 0.0001 and batch size of 1.
+We trained the auto-encoder for $1.6 \times 10^7$ iterations (i.e., 278 epochs) on the ShapeNet dataset.
+Similar to [1, 41], when training the AE, we applied random rotations to each point cloud.
+Unlike the random rotations in [1,41], we applied the rotation that is one of the 24 axisaligned rotations in the right-handed system.
+When training the linear SVM from the codewords obtained by the AE, we did not apply random rotations.
+We report our results in Table 5.
+The results of [8, 19, 26, 45] are according to the report in [1, 56].
 Since the training of the AE and the training of the SVM are based on different datasets, the experiment shows the transfer robustness of the FoldingNet.
-We also include a figure (see Figure 2) to show how the reconstruction loss decreases and the linear SVM classification accuracy increases during training.
-From Table 3, we can see that FoldingNet outperforms all other methods on the MN40 dataset.
-On the MN10 dataset, the auto-encoder proposed in [1] performs slightly better.
-However, the point-cloud format of the ModelNet10 dataset used in [1] is not public, so the point-cloud sampling protocol of ours may be different from the one in [1].
-Therefore, it is not conclusive that the method in [1] is better than ours on MN10 dataset.
+We also include a figure (see Figure 3) to show how the reconstruction loss decreases and the linear SVM classification accuracy increases during training.
+From Table 5, we can see that FoldingNet outperforms all other methods on the